 New York state is in the middle of a drug and alcohol overdose epidemic.
-From 2010 to 2016, the number of opioid-related deaths in the state rose by 121 percent.
-In Brooklyn, 90 percent of drug-related hospitalizations involved heroin use during that span.
+From 2010 to 2016, the number of opioid-related deaths rose by 121 percent.
+In Brooklyn, 90 percent of drug-related hospitalizations involved heroin use during that period.

 New York has one of the highest rates of drug- and alcohol-related overdoses in the country.
 The rate of drug overdoses in the United States is growing, but in New York state, the numbers are skyrocketing.